ChristianSiebke/DReaM-Driver-Reaction-Model/sim/doc/DoxyGen/Function/Markdown/Simulation/Development/AgentModules.md

 Currently these messages are supported:

-* SensorView: SensorView generated from the Groundtruth with this agent is host vehicle.
+* SensorView: SensorView generated from the GroundTruth with this agent is host vehicle.
 * SensorViewConfig, SensorViewConfigRequest: Configuration of a sensor according to OSMP.
 * TrafficCommand: Trajectory from openSCENARIO, that will be converted into a TrafficCommand.
 * SensorData: Output of a sensor.
 Can be input and/or output of a FMU.
 Received SensorData is forwarded to other components as SensorDataSignal.